Anywhere but London: Where to start your career

-London might seem like the most opportunity rich and career-beneficial to start your career but it is not for everyone.
+London might seem like the most opportunity-rich and career-beneficial to start your career, but it is not for everyone.

-As we discussed last week, London might seem like the perfect place to start your graduate career, with its exciting lifestyle and wide ranging wealth of graduate opportunities.
+As we discussed last week, London might seem like the perfect place to start your graduate career, with its exciting lifestyle and wide-ranging wealth of graduate opportunities.
 But, if we're honest, the capital might not be for you.
 The hustle and bustle can be too much for even experienced Londoners and there's always the expense of living in the place.

 So what about elsewhere?
 Can other UK cities match London's power of opportunities and rich culture?
 Well of course - let's broaden our horizons!

 Also considered UK's second city, Birmingham is a thriving hub of activity and opportunity.
 The largest city in the UK behind London, Birmingham has also seen a transformation in recent years - typified by the refurbishment of New Street Station.
-For graduates, Birmingham is home to some massive organisations who are looking to recruit graduates to the city.
+For graduates, Birmingham is home to some massive organisations that are looking to recruit graduates to the city.
 The breadth of opportunities may not be as wide as the capital, but there are plenty of Birmingham Finance roles as well as Insurance Birmingham opportunities.

-Leeds is already a bustling and bubbling student city and many graduates choose to remain in the Yorkshire city.
+Leeds is already a bustling and bubbling student city and many graduates choose to remain in Yorkshire city.
 The historic city is rapidly becoming a tech capital in the UK and is already rivalling London's Silicone Roundabout.
 Technology graduate jobs in Leeds are on the rise as the city champions tech innovators like Sky Betting and Gaming and TPP.

 You rarely hear a bad word said about Bristol and there's a very good reason for that.
 Bristol is an unbelievable city to be a university leaver in.
 Some of the awesome opportunities in Bristol in Digital and Technology rival and even exceed some of the other cities on this list, and that's including amazing companies close by like Dyson and Just Eat.

-London is the answer for many graduates, but shouldn't be the only answer for where to start your career.
+London is the answer for many graduates but shouldn't be the only answer for where to start your career.
 Many UK cities have their own unique charms and unique opportunities so be open to starting your career anywhere!